Harvey Ward (director-general): Anticommunism

 At the Western Goals Institute's 'El Salvador' Dinner, London, 25 September 1989.
 L to R: Denis Walker, Lord Sudeley, El Salvador's Foreign Minister, Andrew Smith (yellow tie), and Harvey Ward (leaning forward).

 Subsequently, Ward served as a political adviser to many African leaders and was involved in international intelligence.
 His watch-word became "dedicated to fighting communism" and he traveled worldwide, lecturing on counter-insurgency and terrorism.
 He described the Soviet Union as run by "gangsters" and totally untrustworthy.

+He presented a weekly program for 15 minutes on RBC called "World Survey" where he commented on the global political changes relevant to the spread of communism from his perspective.

 He supported the anti-communist revolts in the former Soviet Bloc saying that it was "a simple matter of good versus evil."
 In Africa, Ward saw no hope.
 "Africa is the most exploited of all the continents, and it will stay that way.
 There has never been any peace in Africa, and I see no end to tribal conflict, spreading of diseases and other plagues," he said.

 Monday Club

 Ward was an overseas member of the Conservative Monday Club and found himself the center of a minor sensation on 26 July 1977, when immigration officials at Heathrow Airport held him for seven hours before they formally refused him permission to enter Britain and placed him aboard another plane to Munich.
 He was due to address a meeting of the Africa Committee of the Monday Club at the House of Lords, organized by the former Conservative Party MP Harold Soref on the 29th, and visit family in Gloucestershire.
 On being asked why entry had never been refused on previous journeys to Britain by Ward, a Home Office spokesman said, "I don't know.
 It may have been a mistake or oversight".
 Formal protests were made to the Home Office by Tory Members of Parliament (MPs) John Biggs-Davison, Sir Patrick Wall, and Teddy Taylor.

 In 1982, he wrote an article Zimbabwe Today, for the Monday Club's journal, Monday World, that was prophetic in its content.
 His wife died in 1986, and he moved to the United Kingdom.
 Three of his four children remained in South Africa.

-At the October 1988 Conservative Party Conference, Western Goals (UK) (which Ward had also joined) held a fringe meeting on the subject of "International Terrorism - how the West can fight back".
+At the October 1988 Conservative Party Conference, Western Goals UK (which Ward had also joined) held a fringe meeting on the subject of "International Terrorism - how the West can fight back".
 Harvey Ward, Sir Alfred Sherman, Rev Martin Smyth, MP, and Andrew Hunter, MP, were the speakers.
 The latter spoke concerning top-level links between the Provisional Irish Republican Army (IRA) and African National Congress (ANC).

 In 1989 Ward was working for James Gibb Stuart at Ossian Books Ltd. in Glasgow.
 He continued to travel and lecture, and joined the Conservative Party.

 He became an active member of the Foreign Affairs Committee of the Conservative Monday Club, and by 1990 was a member of the Club's Executive Council.